Hoarding and De-cluttering

-Hoarding among seniors is becoming a serious psychiatric and community problem - and it is grossly under-detected and untreated.
-Increasingly, social service agencies are identifying seniors who are at risk of losing their tenancy due to hoarding, unclean, cluttered and unmaintained homes.
+Hoarding among older adults is becoming a serious psychiatric and community problem - and it is grossly under-detected and untreated.
+Increasingly, social service agencies are identifying older adults who are at risk of losing their tenancy due to hoarding, unclean, cluttered and unmaintained homes.

 In response, three York Region social service providers have developed the Tenancy Risk Reduction Service to Seniors as an innovative program to address these issues.

-The program seeks to aid York Region seniors (age 55-plus or those with an age related condition) with low to moderate income who are living in poor environmental conditions and are at risk of losing their tenancy.
+The program seeks to aid York Region older adults (age 55-plus or those with an age related condition) with low to moderate income who are living in poor environmental conditions and are at risk of losing their tenancy.

 Customized service plans and teams - made up of one or more members from each partner agency - are developed to meet each client's unique needs.

-The Tenancy Risk Reduction Service to Seniors program aims to decrease the risk of tenancy loss so that seniors can live better and stay in their homes.
+The Tenancy Risk Reduction Service to Seniors program aims to decrease the risk of tenancy loss so that older adults can live better and stay in their homes.